Diseases & Conditions

 Patients with unstable pelvic fractures may require one or more surgical procedures.

 External fixation.
 Your doctor may use external fixation to stabilize your pelvic area.
 In this operation, the surgeon inserts metal pins or screws into the bones through small incisions in the skin and muscle.
-The pins and screws project out (stick out) of the skin on both sides of the pelvis where they are attached to carbon fiber bars outside the skin.
+The pins and screws stick out of the skin on both sides of the pelvis where they are attached to carbon fiber bars outside the skin.
 The external fixator acts as a stabilizing frame to hold the broken bones in proper position.

-During skeletal traction, metal pins are implanted in the thighbone or shinbone to help position the leg.
+During skeletal traction, metal pins are placed in the thighbone or shinbone to help position the leg.
 Weights attached to the pins gently pull on the leg, keeping the broken bone fragments in as normal a position as possible.
 For many patients, skeletal traction also provides some pain relief.

 Open reduction and internal fixation.
 During this operation, the displaced bone fragments are first repositioned (reduced) into their normal alignment.
 They are then held together with screws or metal plates attached to the outer surface of the bone.